Ukraine's leaders say have U.S. backing to take on "aggressors"

 "The corresponding activities will be carried out in the near future, and you will see the results."

-The Kiev government, which took power after Moscow-backed President Viktor Yanukovich fled the capital in a row over whether to strengthen ties with Europe, appeared to have been emboldened by Tuesday's visit of U.S. Vice-President Joe Biden.
+The Kiev government, which took power after Moscow-backed President Viktor Yanukovich fled the capital, appeared to have been emboldened by the visit on Tuesday by U.S. Vice-President Joe Biden.

 "We have obtained the support of the United States, that they will not leave us alone with an aggressor.
 We hope that in the event of Russian aggression, this help will be more substantive," Yarema said.